 3. Loads of yelling:

-Blatant bullies at the workplace will constantly yell to make their opinions known.
-If you are consistently being yelled at, humiliated or offended in presence of the others at your workplace, it is an evident sign that you are being bullied.
+Blatant bullies in the workplace will constantly yell to make their opinions known.
+If you are consistently being yelled at, humiliated or offended in presence of the others at your workplace, it is an evident sign that you are being bullied at work.

 4. Keeps an account of your mistakes: